Posted on 9 April 2025

 - Link with Software: Import data into accounting platforms to streamline reconciliation and reduce manual work.
 Many tools support such integration.

-- Periodic Reconciliation: Use the report for monthly or quarterly checks against bank statements, ensuring your cash records align with external records.
+- Periodic Reconciliation: Use the daily cash template for monthly or quarterly checks against bank statements, ensuring your cash records align with external records.